Telesphore-Uwabera/animation_demo/README.md

 ## Animation Details

-The animation in this project is a simple bouncing ball animation.
+The animation in this project is a simple text animation where words fade in and out.
 The key components used include:

 - **`AnimationController`**: Manages the animation.
 - **`CurvedAnimation`**: Adds a curve to the animation.
-- **`AnimatedBuilder`**: Rebuilds the widget tree when the animation value changes.
+- **`FadeTransition`**: Animates the opacity of the widget.

 ### Example Code

-Here's a snippet of the core animation code:
+Here's the core animation code:

 ```dart
 import 'package:flutter/material.dart';